hansd410/cross-lingFND/README.md

-ROAD2: Reference Oriented Adversarial Fake News Dtector for Low-Resource Language2
+This repository is implementation of an arxiv paper ""(to be announced).

-This code is modified version of ROAD.
+This code is a modified verson of ADAN (https://github.com/ccsasuke/adan).

-Data is not uploaded, but data structure is given below:
+Input data structure is given below:

 ## FILE STRUCTURE